nithinvarma411/Ecommerce-Follow-Along/README.md

 - Displayed the address user selected to deliver
 - Displayed the total value of the cart
 - Created an place order button at the bottom

+##  Milestone 25: Created a backend endpoint for placing order

+In this session i have covered:
+- Created a model, controller for placing order
+- Created a order confirmation button
+- created a route for saving order details in backend
+- connected backend with frontend